bmcandr/lis-bootcamp/docs/LIS-on-NCCS-discover.md

 # LISF on NCCS Discover - Quick Start Guide

-This document provides information to get new users/contributors to LISF up and running on NASA's [Discover](https://www.nccs.nasa.gov/systems/discover) high-performance computing environment.
+This document provides information to help new LIS team members and contributors up and running on NASA's [Discover](https://www.nccs.nasa.gov/systems/discover) high-performance computing environment.
+If you do not have an NCCS account, follow the [account set up instructions](https://www.nccs.nasa.gov/nccs-users/instructional/account-set-up) before continuing.

+*New to high-performance computing (HPC)?
+[Try this quick intro!](https://hpc-carpentry.github.io/hpc-intro/)*

-If you are new to Discover, explore the [user information pages](https://www.nccs.nasa.gov/nccs-users/), [instructional videos](https://www.nccs.nasa.gov/nccs-users/instructional/instructional-videos), and [brown bag presentations](https://www.nccs.nasa.gov/nccs-users/user-events/brown-bag-sessions) available on the NCCS website.
+For more information about using Discover, explore the [user information pages](https://www.nccs.nasa.gov/nccs-users/), [instructional videos](https://www.nccs.nasa.gov/nccs-users/instructional/instructional-videos), and [brown bag presentations](https://www.nccs.nasa.gov/nccs-users/user-events/brown-bag-sessions) available on the NCCS website.

 ## Contents